 - Businesses where the owners were remote from the sales process received on average higher offers of 4.49 times pre-tax profit

-Companies where the founder knows each of his/her customers by first name received much lower offers of just 2.93 times pre-tax profit.
+- Businesses where the owners were responsible for sales received lower offers of just 2.93 times pre-tax profit.